How it all started

 Within a few short months he was creating and building his own designs on the weekends and after-hours.
 Seeing how much waste there was in the industry led him to recovering and collecting large amounts of scrap plywood and hardwoods from the trash and burn pile.
 It wasn't long after this, in early 2008, that he created his first piece of "rePly" furniture.

 The concept and application of building with salvaged plywood has evolved and been refined since its inception.
 Steve's goal is to build with as much integrity and creativity as possible, pushing the creative limits of his chosen material while maintaining a commitment to building unique, beautiful, high quality, earth-friendly furniture.

-Steve continues to discover new ways to use the plywood he salvages and is still excited about the possibilities.
+More than ten years later Steve continues to discover new ways to use the plywood he salvages and is still excited about the possibilities.